henvic/henvic.github.io/content/posts/bitcoin.md

 It's a stablecoin composed of a [reserve basket](https://www.diem.com/en-us/economics-and-the-reserve/) of multiple legal tender shitcoins like the United States Dollar (USD), Euro (EUR), and Pound Sterling (GPD).
 It's akin to the International Monetary Fund's [Special drawing rights](https://en.wikipedia.org/wiki/Special_drawing_rights) (XDR) [units of account](https://en.wikipedia.org/wiki/Unit_of_account).

-> The SDR is an international reserve asset, created by the IMF in 1969 to supplement its member countries’ official reserves.
+> The SDR is an international reserve asset, created by the IMF in 1969 to supplement its member countries' official reserves.
 So far SDR 204.2 billion (equivalent to about US$293 billion) have been allocated to members, including SDR 182.6 billion allocated in 2009 in the wake of the global financial crisis.
 The value of the SDR is based on a basket of five currencies—the U.S. dollar, the euro, the Chinese renminbi, the Japanese yen, and the British pound sterling.
 >
 > [International Monetary Fund about SDR](https://www.imf.org/en/About/Factsheets/Sheets/2016/08/01/14/51/Special-Drawing-Right-SDR)